The Gino Watkins Fund Awards

 About the Award

 The Gino Watkins Memorial Fund, gives grants annually of up to £4,000 towards expeditions that meet its objective of the diffusion and improvement of knowledge of the polar regions.
-The Fund is grateful to the Augustine Courtauld Trust and to the Arctic Club for their continuing financial support.
+The Fund is grateful to the Augustine Courtauld Trust and to the Arctic Club for their continuing financial support, in particular for the Arctic Club Award.

 The Fund endeavours to increase our knowledge of one of the least known, but most important parts of our planet, and also to stimulate the lasting qualities of enterprise, endurance and leadership gained in this uniquely arduous environment.